imprisonment

 双语例句

-法官霍夫曼以蔑视法庭罪判处所有被告和他们的辩护人有期徒刑。 - The maximum penalty for this crime is 10 years 'imprisonment.
+法官霍夫曼以蔑视法庭罪判处所有被告和他们的辩护人有期徒刑。 - The maximum penalty is up to 7 years imprisonment or an unlimited fine.